kallaballa/SoundFumble/README.md

 ===========

 SoundFumble is a gimp plugin that renders images to sound.
 It does it by writing the image directly to an alsa device.

-You can live edit the images during playback (Note: With Gimp 2.8 you can also make full use of alpha blending and layers).
-PCM playback settings are configurable.
+Live demo at the libre graphics meetings 2012: http://www.youtube.com/watch?feature=player_embedded&v=teNkaSs_OmY

 #### Install